 Here are a few very familiar rudiments, found on the PAS 40 sheet, with some facts about their names or origins that may not be quite so familiar.
 Why do we call the Lesson 25 the Lesson 25?
 Is the Swiss Army Triplet actually Swiss?
 Why doesn’t the name Flamacue make sense?
 How is Ratamacue actually pronounced?
 These and more questions are answered below.
 I may add more rudiments to this list in the future.

 Lesson 25: The name comes from a book called Drum and Fife Instructor by Gardiner Strube in 1869.
 He listed 25 “lessons” or rudiments, and the last lesson was what we still call Lesson 25.
 He did not invent it.
 Strube appears to have either not known the name or forgotten to include it.
-It has been variously named the Quick Scotch, Three and a Two, Accent #3, or Ratatap.
-The pattern itself dates back as an explicit rudimental entity to 1810.
-The”Scotch Reveille” signal, from which it was derived, is even older than that… so drummers had been playing the rudiment for at least 60 years, under other names, before it picked up the number 25.
+It had been variously named the Quick Scotch, Three and a Two, or Accent #3 before Strube’s book.
+It was later dubbed the Ratatap by W.F.
+Ludwig, according to Paul Yoder in his 1935 Rubank Elementary Method.
+The pattern itself dates back as an explicit rudimental entity to 1810 when David Hazeltine appears to describe it.
+The “Scotch Reveille” signal, from which it was derived, is even older than that… so drummers had been playing the rudiment for at least 60 years, under other names, before it picked up the number 25.
 Our modern name is literally the absence of a name for a pattern that already had several options out there.

 Ratamacue: The name is onomatopoetic, but it only works if you roll the R. rrrratamaCUE.
 They’ve existed in America since about 1778 when they were mentioned in Baron von Steuben’s regulations and also appear in a contemporary American drummer’s manuscript of rudiments and tunes from Valley Forge.
 Americans did not make them up, they probably came from Britain, as did most of our early rudiments.
 They get mentioned again by Isaac Day in 1797, who would have obviously been born before or during the Revolution, and in Ashworth in 1812, who was born in England and already knew how to drum before joining the US Marines.
 At that time they were called Rotamacues with an O… meaning the proper pronunciation is likely ROT like to decay and not RAT like the rodent, no matter how you spell it.
 There is an equivalent rudiment in Switzerland called the Zitterstreich but there’s no record of it any time near as old as the American version.
 Most people assume Swiss rudiments are always the oldest, but here that doesn’t seem to be the case.
 The Double Ratamacue is probably roughly contemporaneous with the Single, BUT the Triple Ratamacue doesn’t make an appearance in published literature until the Civil War.
 Its a much newer idea.

 Swiss Army Triplet: Amazingly, for once, the name is about as accurate as it can get.
 The original Swiss Amy Triplet was likely the Ordonnanz Triole, which very roughly translates to “military triplet” in Swiss German.
-It was in use in Europe since at least the early 19th century, if not earlier, but only made an appearance in American playing in the mid-to-late late 20th century, when it was imported from the Basel drumming style of Fritz Berger and Alfons Grieder, and popularized as an alternative sticking to the Flam Accent by the drum corps community.
-It really had no precedent in American drumming until quite recently.
+It was in use in Europe since at least the early 19th century, if not earlier, but only made an appearance in American playing in the late 1950s, when it was imported from the Basel drumming style of Fritz Berger and Alfons Grieder, and popularized as an alternative sticking to the Flam Accent by the drum corps community.
+It really had no precedent in American drumming before this.
 Despite the sticking listed in the image, with a left hand lead option, in Switzerland it is essentially never played from the left.
 It’s a one-way pattern, RRL.